Custom Number Format in Excel (13 Unique Examples)

 Custom Number Format in Excel: 13 Unique Examples

-1. Change Decimal Places of Number in Custom Format
+Example 1 – Change Decimal Places of a Number in a Custom Format

 Format Code Explanation